How we Assess Progress at Queensbury School

 Certificates and Awards

-- Students unable to take Functional Entry Level Qualifications will undertake vocational awards and certificates developing understanding of the world, independence and communication.
+• Students unable to take Entry Level Qualifications will undertake vocational awards and certificates developing understanding of the world, independence and communication.

 Target Setting

-- Teachers will set challenging annual targets, to aim to reach their projected Key Stage expectations.
-Students which fall behind or need additional support will be referred to our Heads of Faculty and Intervention workers to help keep progress on track.
+• Teachers will set challenging annual targets, to aim to reach their projected Key Stage expectations.
+Students which fall behind or need additional support will be referred to our Heads of Faculty and interventions put in place to help keep progress on track.

 Data Analysis

-- The teachers, Middle Leaders (Heads of Faculty) and the Senior Leadership Team keeps a close eye on every child’s progress and attainment.
-Solar Assessment is used to look for patterns and trends across key groups and carefully monitor.
-We are careful not to spend unreasonable amounts of time generating data, but looking for any key trends or patterns to improve our provision to our young people.
+• The teachers, Middle Leaders (Heads of Faculty) and the Senior Leadership Team keeps a close eye on every child’s progress and attainment.
+EfL Assessment is used to look for patterns and trends across key groups and carefully monitor.
+We are careful not to spend unreasonable amounts of time generating data but looking for any key trends or patterns to improve our provision to our young people.

-- Progress students make towards their IEP targets are also monitored via the Solar Assessment platform.
+• Progress students make towards their PLG targets are also monitored via the EfL Assessment platform.